testinggospels/camouflage/docs/external-helper.md

 ]
 ```

-This loads a custom helper `is` which can be used in your mock files to compare to values.
+This loads a custom helper, `is`, which can be used in your mock files to compare to values.
 Use it as shown in example:

 ```
 HTTP/1.1 200 OK